Easy Garlic Baked Chicken Thighs Recipe

 • TOTAL

-Our one-pan chicken recipe is fuss-free and is perfect for busy nights.
-We keep seasoning simple but feel free to throw your favorite spice blend on top of the chicken and vegetables.
+Our easy sheet pan chicken thighs recipe is fuss-free and perfect for busy nights.
+We keep the seasoning simple, but feel free to throw your favorite spice blend on top of the chicken and potatoes.

 Makes 4 servings